The Dullstroom Epic

-After Tiny’s passing, I had to find a new secretary—office admin, PA, whatever the label.
-I can’t quite remember how I found her, but I ended up hiring a young Afrikaans girl named Yolandi.
-She was probably around 25, and an absolute smoke show.
+After Tiny's passing, I had to find a new secretary—office admin, PA, whatever the label.
+I can't quite remember how I found her, but I ended up hiring a young Afrikaans girl named Yolandi.
+She was probably around twenty-five, and an absolute smoke show.
 I mean, seriously easy on the eye.

 And yeah, I was in love with my wife—it wasn't going to be a problem.
 That is, until a few weeks after she started.